-This 4-day course comprehensively covers the BCS syllabus and prepares participants for the Business Analysis Foundation Exam, now an online exam which can be sat from any suitable computer or test centres around the world.
+This 4-day course comprehensively covers the BCS syllabus and prepares participants for the Business Analysis Foundation Exam, now an online exam which can be sat from any suitable computer or test centre around the world.
 For more information on Business Analysis Certifications please visit the BCS site.

 The Foundation Certificate in Business Analysis will help participants to:

 Understand the roles and responsibilities of Business Analyst in relation to the other roles typically found in the wider project and technical teams